 Common Reading Resource Guide

-The Common Reading Experience provides a shared intellectual experience for new members of the UM community.
-Through reading and considering a common book, new students engage with each other and with UM faculty in exploring issues relevant to today’s global community.
+The Common Reading Experience is a shared intellectual event for members of the UM community.
+Through reading and considering a common book, students engage with each other and UM faculty in exploring issues relevant to today’s global community.
 The Common Reading Experience helps students understand the expectations of college-level academic work, the nature of scholarly inquiry, and the values of an academic community.
-The program also enriches new students’ campus experiences through co-curricular programs and events related to the book.
+The program also enriches students’ campus experiences through co-curricular programs and events related to the book.
 The Common Reading Text is used in EDHE classes, Writing 100/101 classes, and other classes on campus.
-Visit the Common Reading Experience website for more information.
+For more information about the Common Reading Experience visit http://umreads.olemiss.edu/.

-By reading, writing, and learning together through the shared experience of the UM Common Reading Experience, students:
+By reading, writing, and learning together through the shared venture of the UM Common Reading Experience, students:

 Relate the issues raised by the common book to their lives as new or returning students.